The Path to Peace: How Yoga Nurtures Mental Wellness

 In the Context of Modern Society

 In the context of modern society, mental wellness encompasses more than just the absence of mental illness.
-It's about achieving a state of balance and fulfillment in various aspects of life, including emotional, psychological, and social well-being.
-This holistic perspective recognizes the interconnectedness of mind, body, and spirit in promoting overall health and happiness.
-By prioritizing mental wellness, individuals can cultivate resilience, self-awareness, and a sense of purpose.
+It is about achieving a state of balance and fulfilment in various aspects of life, including emotional, psychological, and social well-being.
+This holistic perspective recognises the interconnectedness of mind, body, and spirit in promoting overall health and happiness.
+By prioritising mental wellness, individuals can cultivate resilience, self-awareness, and a sense of purpose.

 Prevalence of Mental Health Issues